tlhackque/BlockCountries/README.md

 #Dependencies:
 The script uses a number of Perl library modules, available from CPAN (or in the base Perl distribution).
-The `bcinstall` bash script should be used to determine whether they (and Perl) are installed.
+The `bcinstall` bash script should be used whenever a new version of `BlockCountries` is installed to determine whether they (and Perl) are installed.

 `bcinstall` will also verify that the minimum required version of each module is installed.
 Later versions should be used if available.